sukster/qradar2sentinel/README.md

 ### Create Authorized Service
 We will create a new authorized service and select the security profile and user profile we just created.
-In QRadar go to Admin tab and select Authorized Services
+In QRadar go to Admin tab and select Authorized Services.
+Do not select to expire the authorized service.

 <img width="1383" height="573" alt="image" src="https://github.com/user-attachments/assets/0cbc38ea-924a-42b5-94d4-545cddb3fa04" />